jkunimune/nibasa/misc.md

 lanca -> jeta to make room for lance pulse could actually be better than darbe?

-one printed dictionary
-one printed textbook
-one printed light learning book (with basic words, examples, useful phrases, and a small glossary)
+one simple root dictionary, organized by lexical category one printed dictionary one printed textbook one printed light learning book (with basic words, examples, useful phrases, and a small glossary)